 From Amazon: In this beautifully written book, Guthrie tells her story from the beginning.
-Nearly two decades in the making, Lady and Gentlemen captures the poignant detail of the complexity of the racing business.
+Nearly two decades in the making, Lady and Gentlemen capture the poignant detail of the complexity of the racing business.
 On a deeper level, she conveys all that she encountered along the way as a woman in the most testosterone-charged of men’s worlds.

 This Life I’ve Led – Babe Didrikson Zaharias

 Babe is a sports icon.
 She’s a gal who had amazing success in golf, basketball, and track and field.
 But it doesn’t stop there.
 She also played baseball, billiards, and bowling.
 All these events at a time when women were discouraged to compete.
-ESPN ranked her in the top 10 of most important athletes of the 20th century.
+ESPN ranked her in the top 10 of the most important athletes of the 20th century.

-Reprinted a few times and in public domain, this is one version of Babe’s autobiography Amazon link
+Reprinted a few times and in the public domain, this is one version of Babe’s autobiography Amazon link

 Memoirs of a Bullfighter – Conchita Cintron